 I was playing golf with 3 friends.
-We started around 10 a.m. on a Sunday ... a busy day at golf courses when the weather is good.
+We started around 10 a.m. on a Sunday ... a busy day for golf courses when the weather is good.

 At the start of the 9th hole (just around lunchtime), Nick suggested calling ahead to the snack bar and ordering something to eat.
-The thought was they could have the food ready for us when we got there, so we could keep moving ... not back up everyone behind us.
+This would give them time to get the food ready for us when we got there, allowing us to keep moving and not back up everyone behind us.

 Looking in through the window as we waited, we saw the staff moving relatively slowly and with little sense of urgency.